Goca7/book-club-full-stack-project/README.md

 #### User Story: Receive Notifications
 - As a member, I want to receive notifications about my submissions, so that I know they were properly recorded.

+- Acceptance Criteria:

+1. The system should send a notification when a user submits a book review.

 #### User Story: Review Moderation
 - As an admin, I want to view and moderate members' reviews, so that I can ensure they are appropriate.